rage/java-programming/data/part-2/4-methods.md

 - You are familiar with the concepts of a method parameter, a method's return value, and a program's call stack.
 <!-- - Osaat luoda metodeja ja osaat kutsua metodeja sekä pääohjelmasta (`main`-metodi) että muiden metodien sisältä. -->
-- You know how to create methods and how to call them, from the main program (the `main` method) as well as from inside other methods.
+- You know how to create methods and how to call them from both the main program (the `main` method) as well as from inside other methods.
 <!-- - Osaat luoda parametrillisia ja parametrittomia metodeja, ja osaat luoda metodeja, jotka palauttavat arvon. -->
 - You can create parameterized and non-parameterized methods, and you can create methods that return a value.